psc108/LFS/README.md

 1. Select a configuration from the repository
 2. Click "Start Build" from the Build Actions menu
+3. System automatically creates dedicated Git branch `build/{build_id}`
-3. Monitor progress in real-time with live log streaming
+4. Monitor progress in real-time with live log streaming
-4. View system status and running processes
+5. View system status and running processes
-5. Browse generated documents with pagination controls
+6. Browse generated documents with pagination controls

 ### Document Management